projectcontour/contour/docs/ingressroute.md

 This annotation tells Contour which port should be used for the TLS connection.
 In this example, the upstream service is named `https` and uses port `443`.
 Additionally, it is possible for Envoy to verify the backend service's certificate.
-The service of an `IngressRoute` can optionally specify a `validation` struct which has a manditory `caSecret` key as well as an mandatory `subjectName`.
+The service of an `IngressRoute` can optionally specify a `validation` struct which has a mandatory `caSecret` key as well as an mandatory `subjectName`.

 Note: If spec.routes.services[].validation is present, spec.routes.services[].{name,port} must point to a service with a matching contour.heptio.com/upstream-protocol.tls Service annotation.